Mossman

 Health performance in Mossman is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Mossman faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is very low at approximately 47%, covering around 983 people out of the total population.
+Mossman faces significant health challenges, as assessed by AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is very low at approximately 47% of the total population (around 985 people), compared to 52.5% in the rest of Queensland and a national average of 55.7%.

 Frequently Asked Questions - Health